-Significant additions would be made to the CCR schedule to more adequately and accurately capture exposure information related to derivatives and securities financing transactions (SFTs) used in supervisory loss estimates and supervisory activities.
+Significant additions are being made to the CCR schedule to more adequately and accurately capture exposure information related to derivatives and securities financing transactions (SFTs) used in supervisory loss estimates and supervisory activities.
 These additions would remediate deficiencies discovered in the current collection related to exposure, including a lack of information regarding collateral, asset types, and total exposure to a given counterparty.

-The OCC proposes (1) adding a worksheet that collects the derivative exposures at a legal-entity nettingagreement level for the top 25 noncentral clearing counterparty (non-CCP) and non-G-7 counterparties, as well as all CCPs and the G-7 counterparties that includes a breakout of collateral into cash and non-cash, and exposures into 14 asset categories; (2) changing the current SFT sub-schedule to collect exposures and collateral separately at a counterparty legal-entity nettingagreement level for the top 25 non-CCP and non-G-7 counterparties as well as all CCPs and the G-7 counterparties and adding asset sub-categories for a total of 30 specific asset types; (3) removing all columns with the bank specification of margin period of risk (MPOR) under the global market shocks from worksheets 1(a)-1(e); (4) removing the column LGD Derived from Unstressed PD on the EE profile by CP worksheet; and (5) adding columns to worksheet 1(e) to collect both gross and net stressed and unstressed current exposure to CCPs.
+The OCC is (1) adding a worksheet that collects the derivative exposures at a legal-entity netting-agreement level for the top 25 non-central clearing counterparties (non-CCP) and non-G-7 counterparties, as well as all CCPs and the G-7 counterparties that includes a breakout of collateral into cash and noncash, and exposures into 14 asset categories; (2) changing the current SFT sub-schedule to collect exposures and collateral separately at a counterparty legal-entity netting-agreement level for the top 25 non-CCP and non-G-7 counterparties as well as all CCPs and the G-7 counterparties and adding asset sub-categories for a total of 30 specific asset types; (3) removing all columns with the bank specification of margin period of risk (MPOR) under the global market shocks from worksheets 1(a)-1(e); (4) removing the column LGD Derived from Unstressed PD on the EE profile by CP worksheet; and (5) adding columns to worksheet 1(e) to collect both gross and net stressed and unstressed current exposure to CCPs.